MrOtherGuy/webext-native-messaging/README.md

 The `mirror` command tells rsio to send the decoded message back to the other browser.
 If clicked on all went well this should log "mirror <url>" to the console of that extension.
 NOT the active web content console, you have to use `about:debugging` to read it.

-# What command does rsio support
+# What commands does rsio support?

 ## ping